open-learning-exchange/open-learning-exchange.github.io/pages/internorientation.md

 * Try to close issues using some of the following keywords and variations of them in the headings: `close`, `fix` and `resolve`.
 [Closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)

 ### Weekly schedule
-Every Friday we have a "[Happy hacking hangout](https://plus.google.com/hangouts/_/calendar/c3RlZmFuLnVudGVyaGF1c2VyQGdtYWlsLmNvbQ.mc101llc19b1np40p03fivdh1g?authuser=1)" session, where we work on problems together and catch up on what people have been doing all week.
+Every Monday we have a "[Happy hacking hangout](https://plus.google.com/hangouts/_/calendar/c3RlZmFuLnVudGVyaGF1c2VyQGdtYWlsLmNvbQ.mc101llc19b1np40p03fivdh1g?authuser=1)" session, where we work on problems together and catch up on what people have been doing all week.
 Typically we try to follow an Agenda provided in google docs.
 It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the friday meeting.
 Use the calendar to set up meetings and other events with interns.
 Just enter: `ole.org_u2koassrool56icb7fqko9abac@group.calendar.google.com` in "*Add a friend's calendar*".

 ## Communicate, Communicate, Communicate!
 It’s not good to go silent on gitter or any other forms of communication.
 If you are ever unsure of what to work on, or cannot work for any other reason, please talk to us in the gitter chat.
 It's better that we know why you aren’t able to do anything than to imagine reasons ourselves.
 Also make sure you are `away` in the [OLE google hangout](http://talk.ole.org/).
 Remember, the more you put into this internship the more you will get out of it.
 It may take a while to get used to the fact that you will need a good amount of self-discipline and initiative to get anything done in a remote internship, but we are here to help, so take advantage of it!